kpudlik/ts-nominal-types/README.md

 isAdult(speed) // OK!
 ```

-There are cases where you want to distinguish two aliases of native type.
+There are cases where you want to distinguish two aliases of `number` type.
 Another example can be entities with unique ids:

 ```typescript